yeoman/update-notifier/readme.md

 Type: `boolean`<br>
 Default: `false`

-Allows notification to be shown when running as an npm script
+Allows notification to be shown when running as an npm script.

 ### User settings